tendermint/tendermint/spec/core/encoding.md

 ## JSON

-Tendermint has its own JSON encoding in order to keep backwards compatibility with the prvious RPC layer.
+Tendermint has its own JSON encoding in order to keep backwards compatibility with the previous RPC layer.

 Registered types are encoded as: